 We bought an updated version of Ulysses in Dublin, which I read, and John read the book we already had.
-And, of course, I started all over again from the opening chapter where Buck Mulligan and Stephen Dedalus are at the top of the Martello tower, Mulligan carrying a bowl of soapy water, shaving gear and a mirror and wearing a saffron colored old robe.
+And, of course, I started all over again from the opening chapter where Buck Mulligan and Stephen Dedalus are at the top of the Martello tower, which Buck rents.
+Mulligan is emerging from the debts of the tower carrying a bowl of soapy water, shaving gear and a mirror and wearing a saffron colored old robe.
 Stephen is the major character in the first three chapters and in the final chapters there is interaction between Stephen, Molly and Leopold Bloom.

 Second Intermezzo — Lapland Revisited